-- 57.1 Distinctions may be awarded for postgraduate taught masters, diplomas and certificates, where these are a specifically named exit qualification. - 57.2 A distinction may not be awarded to a student leaving with a general postgraduate certificate or for any reason due to academic shortfalls. - 57.3 For degree programmes that permit resubmission of dissertations then a distinction can only be awarded based on the mark for the originally submitted dissertation. - 57.4 Borderline marks are defined as marks from two percentage points below boundary up to the boundary itself, e.g. 68.00% to 69.99% for the dissertation and for the average of other courses.
-See also taught assessment regulation 40 above. - 57.5 The average for the courses is calculated on the basis of credit weighting.
+60.1 Distinctions may be awarded for postgraduate taught masters, diplomas and certificates, where these are a specifically named exit qualification.

+- 60.2 A distinction may not be awarded to a student leaving with a general postgraduate certificate or for any reason due to academic shortfalls. - 60.3 For degree programmes that permit resubmission of dissertations then a distinction can only be awarded based on the mark for the originally submitted dissertation. - 60.4 For degree programmes which use letter grades in addition to numerical marks, the award of distinction will be made where the student meets the above criteria using the numerical mark. - 60.5 Borderline marks are defined as marks from two percentage points below boundary up to the boundary itself, e.g. 68.00% to 69.99% for the dissertation and for the average of other courses.
+See also taught assessment regulation 44 above. - 60.6 The average for the courses is calculated on the basis of credit weighting.
 Courses where credit has been obtained by recognition of prior learning are excluded from the average.
-All courses must be passed at 40% or above for the award of distinction. - 57.6 The Postgraduate Common Marking Scheme can be found at: www.ed.ac.uk/schools-departments/studentadministration/exams/regulations/common-marking-scheme
+All courses must be passed at 40% or above for the award of distinction. - 60.7 The Postgraduate Common Marking Scheme can be found at: www.ed.ac.uk/schools-departments/studentadministration/exams/regulations/common-marking-scheme

-Regulation 58 Award of credit from other Universities
+Regulation 61 Award of credit from other Universities